elabftw/elabdoc/doc/inventory.rst

 Adding containers
 =================

-From an Experiment or Ressource entry, navigate to the "Containers" section and click "Add container".
+From an Experiment or Resource entry, navigate to the "Containers" section and click "Add container".

 .. figure:: img/add-container.png
    :align: center